Passionate, dedicated, and hardworking is the least to say about Yaminah Legohn,

 she lives to spread her love and passion for the arts.

 Dance Mogul Magazine is once again honored with the opportunity to present another Queen from our Dance Community, Yaminah Legohn.
-Every time we present a powerful women, it is our hope that young girls around the world are inspired and empowered to be great and start to see themselves as Queens.
-Recognizing your true value is 90% of the battle when it comes to knowing your self worth and building self love, the other 10% is once you know, you have to show everyone else by your actions.
+Every time we present powerful women, it is our hope that young girls around the world are inspired and empowered to be great and start to see themselves as Queens.
+Recognizing your true value is 90% of the battle when it comes to knowing your self-worth and building self-love, the other 10% is once you know, you have to show everyone else by your actions.

 Dance Mogul: How do you connect to the dance hall style of dance spiritually?

 Yaminah Legohn: With Dancehall, I relate to the connection it has to the motherland, Africa, culturally and spiritually.
 In Dancehall you see the connection between the dances that originate from traditional West African dance, and in the African diaspora as a whole, that are used and performed for spiritual purposes.
 There is a reason for or meaning behind every Dance, which has always been a part of our culture.
 When I dance the Dances in Dancehall, I connect with my African ancestors and feel spiritually uplifted.

 Dance Mogul: Who are some of your inspirations in dance?

 Yaminah Legohn: Some of my dance inspirations are Katherine Dunham, Debbie Allen, Alvin Ailey, and Josephine Baker.

 Dance Mogul: How do you use dance to empower yourself and your community?

 Yaminah Legohn: I use the knowledge I have of dance to educate my community.
 This gives me confidence in my passion.
 I use dance to empower myself by using it as an outlet to express my full self artistically.